How to Engrave a Cutting Board

 Step 1: Choose a design for your cutting board

-For this tutorial, I selected this Grandma’s Kitchen design from Creative Fabrica.
-It came as a bundle of 20 designs, so it was a great bargain!
+For this tutorial, I selected a Grandma’s Kitchen design from Creative Fabrica.
+It came as a bundle of 20 designs.

 Here are a few popular design ideas if you’re stumped: